 [%codelist http://hl7.org/fhir/ValueSet/list-mode%]

-The most common mode is "snapshot" - a list that is accurate within the context it is used in but not current or maintained after that - e.g. medications on discharge in a discharge summary.
+The most common mode is "snapshot", a list that is accurate within the context it is used in but not current or maintained after that, e.g., medications on discharge in a discharge summary.
 Note that these lists usually have a status of 'current' - they were current when they were prepared.
 Some kinds of lists may be explicitly retired (particularly if mode = working), but most will not be maintained after creation.

-A changes list may include deleted items.
-Some examples of change lists are a reconciled list of allergies and a discharge medication list - a list with new, updated and deleted items in it, though these may not be lists that include changes (this is an implementation decision).
+A change list may include deleted items.
+Some examples of change lists are a reconciled list of allergies, a discharge medication list, and a list with new, updated and deleted items in it, though these may not be lists that include changes (this is an implementation decision).
 In order to ensure that the list is safe to process, any item where the flag implies that the item has actually been deleted SHALL have the deleted element set to true.

 Note that there is no implication about the status of a resource that has been deleted.
 The only statement that is made is that the resource has been dropped from the list.
 However applications should ensure that the implication of adding or deleting items from the list is consistent with the logical status of the resource and its contents.